oracle/terraform-provider-oci/docs/Filters.md

 shown above as the first `\` before `\w` in `"\\w*-AD-1"`.

 ### Limitations
-Currently filters can only target top level string attributes of a resource (or top level arrays of strings).
+Currently filters can only target top level attributes of a resource (or top level arrays of strings).

-Support for other types (booleans) and drilling into properties of structured objects or lists of structured objects is not currently supported.
+Drilling into properties of structured objects or lists of structured objects is not currently supported.
 If these properties are targeted no results will be returned from the datasource.